-When starting out growing weed, you’ll have a lot of question about grow lights.
+When starting out growing weed, you’ll have a lot of questions about grow lights.

-Everyone wants to know how much bud their going to have in their hands after all their hard work, so a common question is “how much weed can a 1000 watt light produce?”
+Everyone wants to know how much bud they’re going to have in their hands after all their hard work, so a common question is “how much weed can a 1000 watt light produce?”